What is consumer equilibrium?

 For the above schedule, the consumer equilibrium meaning is attained for 3 units where MUx / MUm = Px.

-• However, he will not consume beyond this because now the additional satisfaction obtained will be less than the price paid for it.
-At the 4th unit, a consumer gets the satisfaction of 2 rupees by spending 3 rupees.
+- However, he will not consume beyond this because now the additional satisfaction obtained will be less than the price paid for it.
+For the 4th unit, a consumer gets the satisfaction of 2 rupees by spending 3 rupees.
 Hence, he will decrease his consumption till the point where MUx / MU = Px.

 Consumer equilibrium in case of two commodity – utility analysis